hwarz/python-project-49/README.md

 Python 3.9.0+
 ```
 ### Poetry
-In the introductory section of the Poetry documentation, you will find commands for installing the program into your operating system:
+The command for installing the program into your operating system:
-https://python-poetry.org/docs/#installing-with-pipx .The project uses the Poetry manager.
+https://python-poetry.org/docs/#installing-with-pipx .
+The project uses the Poetry manager.
 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 Poetry provides a custom installer that will install poetry isolated from the rest of your system by vendorizing its dependencies.
 This is the recommended way of installing poetry.

 Once Poetry is installed and in your $PATH, you can execute the following:
 ```bash